sudhiitg/MakeMyTravelEasy/README.md

 # MakeMyTravelEasy
-#OVERVIEW OF WHAT WE MADE
+#OVERVIEW OF WHAT I MADE

 This is a travel companion web app using React JS, Google Maps API & user interface using Material-UI.
 Search for places and filter among them based on Ratings.
 All details are displayed on separate cards as well as on